top of page

 A.W.
 Hammond was born in South Africa and emigrated to Australia as a child.
 He graduated with an Arts/Law degree from the University of Melbourne.
 He currently works for RMIT University and lives in Melbourne with his wife and two daughters.

-The Paris Collaborator is his third novel.
-He has published two other books under the name Alex Hammond.
+The Berlin Traitor is his forth novel and sequel to The Paris Collaborator.
+He has also published two other books under the name Alex Hammond.
 His debut Blood Witness was shortlisted for the 2014 Ned Kelly Award for Best First Crime Novel.
 Its sequel, The Unbroken Line, was described as "a taut and intelligent thriller."
 Both were optioned as a TV series.
 Each novel was also selected to be part of the State Library of Victoria's Summer Read by a panel of judges in the year they were released.
 Alex toured regional Victoria on behalf of the Library as part of these events.

-Alex is a board member of Writers Victoria and is chair of its Membership Working Group.
-He has presented workshops and spoken about writing at the Emerging Writers Festival, Writers Victoria, Stonnington Literary Festival, Monash Literary Festival, State Library of Victoria, NSW Writers' Centre, Casey Winter Arts Festival, City of Yarra ad Melton City Council.
+Alex is the Chair of Writers Victoria's board of directors.
+He has presented workshops and spoken about writing at the Emerging Writers Festival, Writers Victoria, Stonnington Literary Festival, Monash Literary Festival, State Library of Victoria, NSW Writers' Centre, Casey Winter Arts Festival, City of Yarra and Melton City Council.

 Alex also writes screenplays.